Mary Hurrell / Movement Study 6 (Maxxinna)

 'Movement Study 6 (Maxxinna)' takes inspiration from the Japanese word ‘ma’, which can be loosely translated as a gap, space or pause - the space between two structural parts.
 Using the internal and external settings offered by The Bower, the work places an emphasis on the interval as represented by the word ma.
 As such, ma is not something that is created by tangible compositional elements; it takes place in the imagination of the human who experiences these elements.

-The exhibition is accompanied by a new book, 'EROTIC MECHANICS-mappings', published by Publication Studio London, with texts by Emily LaBarge and a collection of textural scores and collages by the artist charting her recent work from 2015-2018.
+The exhibition is accompanied by a new book, 'EROTIC MECHANICS-mappings', published by Publication Studio London, with texts by Emily LaBarge and a collection of textural scores and collages by the artist charting her recent work from 2015-2018, available to purchase here.
 The exhibition 'Movement Study 6 (Maxxinna)' directly employs the collages and scores included in the publication as part of the archaeology and visual language of the live work at The Bower.

 Mary Hurrell is an interdisciplinary artist working across performance, sound and sculpture.
 Her most recent performances and exhibitions include: ちょう¬, Yamakiwa Gallery, Japan (2018), 3 (OXIORCAD), Flat Time House, London (2018), 2 (AERIAL), Kunstraum, London (2018); 1 (Pitch), organised by fluent, Centro Botin, Spain (2018); StereoSkin, Herdubreid Biosal, Iceland (2017); Movement Study 5 (Pearlex), David Roberts Art Foundation, London (2016); Left Hand To Back Of Head, Bluecoat, Liverpool (2016); EROTIC MECHANICS, 10 Martello Street, London, (2016); The London Open, Whitechapel Gallery (2015); Movement Study 4 (Dorsal/Breast), South London Gallery (2014)